| ACADEMICS | Schools & Departments | Visual and Performing Arts | Exhibits and Performances

 Worcester State University’s Visual and Performing Arts Department offers over 15 arts events per year with 3 to 4 gallery exhibits, 10 to 12 music performances, and 3 full theatre productions.
 All of these events involve students—whether in the background organizing and setting up the show or in the foreground exhibiting or performing their work.
 All exhibits and performances are open to the public and affordable; some are free.
 We welcome your interest in our programs and invite you to attend an upcoming event.Download the WooPass app

 The Mary Cosgrove Dolphin Gallery, located in the Ghosh Science and Technology Center, offers 3 to 4 exhibits per year of current renowned artists and of our faculty and students—all of which allow students and the public to explore the established, edgy, and innovative in the artistic world.
 The gallery’s mission is to contribute to the cultural offerings of the region by exhibiting work of vitality and interest in the contemporary art world.
-The gallery is open Tuesday through Friday 11 a.m. to 1 p.m. and Saturday 1 to 5 p.m.
-Admission is free.
+The Gallery is open Tues. - Fri.
+11 a.m. - 5 p.m. and /Sat.
+1-5 p.m.

 Worcester State Theatre raises the standard for student production and for audience understanding of the theatre as it brings to the stage, for public and campus audiences, the playwrights that intrigue, deliver a message, and make us think so that we leave knowing why theatre is still relevant on today’s stage.

 Tickets to all productions: general public $14, senior citizens $10, students $7

 Through the Visual and Performing Arts Department’s and Almost Off Book’s co-production of Anon(ymous) by Naomi Iizuka, audience members gain insight into the plight of the refugee.
 The story follows Anon, a young refugee separated from his mother, who must navigate his way in a strange land.
 Anon represents the anonymity and struggles of all refugees.